Thread-wrapped incense holder by Rakusai Onishi

 Width: 6.0cm x 6.0cm Height: 2.8cm

-Thread-wound incense holder - Byari Rakusai
+Thread-wrapped incense holder - Onishi Rakusai

-2. Glaze and coloring: Five-colored stripes stand out against the white glaze.
+2. Glaze and coloring: Five-colored stripes stand out against the white glaze

 Underpainting <br data-start="593" data-end="596">The lines are drawn in one go with a vertical brush stroke, and the slight fluctuations add to the warmth of handmade work.

-Low-temperature overglaze painting <br data-start="660" data-end="663">The five colors are fixed at 770-800℃, ensuring a gloss that is less likely to peel off.
+Low-temperature overglaze painting <br data-start="660" data-end="663">The five colors are fixed at 770-800°C, ensuring a gloss that is resistant to peeling.

-Early Spring/Girls' Festival <br data-start="754" data-end="757">The red and green color scheme is reminiscent of Hina dolls and young grass, making it ideal for celebratory occasions.
+Early Spring/Girl's Festival <br data-start="754" data-end="757">The red and green color scheme is reminiscent of Hina dolls and young grass, making it ideal for celebratory occasions.

 Share